Dre Campbell Farm

 You can grow rhubarb from seed, but the best way to start a new plant is to plant crowns.

-When the right conditions are met, any piece of the crown will be able to grow into something.
+When the right conditions are met, any crown piece can grow.
 Prepare the soil by adding a lot of organic matter and allowing plenty of space between each plant.

-As soon as rhubarb gets used to its new home and starts growing well, it won’t need to be watered as much and can withstand very dry weather.
-This is because it has a lot of roots that go down into the soil.
+When rhubarb gets used to its new home and starts growing well, it won’t need to be watered as much and can withstand arid weather.
+This is because it has many roots that go down into the soil.

-In January or February, cover the crown of the plant to prevent light from reaching it.
+Cover the plant’s crown in January or February to prevent light from reaching it.
 This will force the plants to produce new growth.
 After that, you may resume harvesting in late April.

 Care and Maintenance